hm-lang/core/proposals/README.md

     print(Vector2)

 # when using `in`, we need to use parentheses around the iterand,
-# but we don't to be explicit with the type if the variable name is default:
+# but we don't need to be explicit with the type if the variable name is
+# the default name for the variable type:
 for (Vector2) in Array
     print(Vector2)
 ```